Cysharp/MagicOnion/docs/docs/source-generator/client.md

 You can specify options in the named constructor of the attribute.

 - **`DisableAutoRegistration`**: Sets whether to disable automatically calling `Register` during start-up.
 (Automatic registration requires .NET 5+ or Unity)
-- **`MessagePackFormatterNamespace`**: Sets the namespace of pre-generated MessagePackFormatters.
-The default value is `MessagePack.Formatters`.
 - **`Serializer`**: Sets the serializer used for message serialization.
 The default value is `GenerateSerializerType.MessagePack`.

+### Additional options

+You can specify additional options with the `MagicOnionClientGenerationOption` attribute.

+For MessagePack, there are options for compatibility with the previous mpc.

+- **`MessagePack.FormatterNamespace`**: Specifies the namespace of the pre-generated Formatter.
+The default is `MessagePack.Formatters`.
+- **`MessagePack.GenerateResolverForCustomFormatter`**: Specifies whether to use pre-generated MessagePack Formatter.
+The default is `false`.